M-o-a-T/moat/USAGE.rst

    The interval to poll at.
 Use ``-`` to disable polling.

-.. program:: distkv client knx set
+.. program:: moat kv knx set

 You can use this command to add arbitrary values to a device's entry.
 Use this e.g. to add a note where the device is located, or to signal your own